The 5 Reasons Not to Buy a Rose Cut Diamond

 A rose cut diamond is the anti diamond.
 What’s to love?
 A better question might be, what’s not to love and lucky for you — we’re here to answer that.

 If you hate diamonds and you’re being forced to wear them anyways, a rose cut diamond is probably your best option.
 The round brilliants have an unmistakable sparkle.
 Emeralds have a slender flash.
-Rose cuts do none of these things.
+Rose cut diamonds do none of these things.
 So, what’s all the fuss about?

 Rose cuts have a distinctive faceting pattern and a certain old world charm that can lead to irrational decisions.
 If you’re here, you’ve already fallen at least partially under their spell.
 But, you’re going to make some sacrifices if you choose a rose cut.
 You should know what tradeoffs you’re making before you get fully mesmerized by the bold triangular facets of this rare and unusual cut.
 While there are many things to love about rose cut diamonds, let’s cut to the chase and tell you how they disappoint.